-- The unique solution at every WVC may be assimilated as if it were buoy data.
+- 1. The unique solution at every WVC may be assimilated as if it were buoy data.
 This is the fastest way and one exploits the data to a large extent.
 For a small advantage, AWDP could be installed to provide 2DVAR solutions based on the local first guess. - 2.
 The AWDP software may be used to modify the 3DVAR or 4DVAR data assimilation system to work with the ambiguous wind solutions and their probabilities at every WVC.
 This represents some investment, but is applicable for all scatterometer data.
 The advantage with respect to option 1 in the ambiguity removal occurs only occasionally, but always in dynamic atmospheric cases (storms or cyclones) that are really relevant.

 Both options can be based on AWDP in standard or MSS mode, and at various resolutions.
 MSS is somewhat more dependent on the first guess and balance constraints in 2DVAR than the standard AWDP, but much less noisy.
 A noticeable advantage is thus obtained by using option 2 and potentially the full hi-res benefit of the ASCAT data is achieved.
-At the moment, the 12.5-km data are experimental, since at KNMI we are now objectively evaluating the added value of MSS and 2DVAR at 12.5 km.
 The mode of using AWDP thus depends on the opportunities, experience, and time the user has to experiment with ASCAT data in the NWP system under consideration.